 Visit Monte Solaro

-A mountain on the island of Capri, its peak is the highest point of Capri which means it offers incredible views.
-If you’re lucky to be visiting on a clear day, the best views can be experienced by riding the Monte Solaro Chair Lift
+Monte Solaro is a mountain on the island of Capri, and its peak is the highest point of Capri, which means it offers incredible views.
+If you’re lucky to visit on a clear day, the best views can be experienced by riding the Monte Solaro Chair Lift.

 The chair lift was built in 1952 and although it was completely overhauled in 1998, it still resembles a chair lift built in 1952.
 Essentially it’s a wooden chair secured to a metal pole with a thin metal safety rod placed in front of you at waist level.
 Do keep in mind that the safety rod can be swung upwards and doesn’t actually lock into place, however, it does a decent job of keeping your bag safely in your lap.